 Simple English definitions for legal terms

-Read a random definition: points and authorities
+Read a random definition: C reorganization

 A majority shareholder is someone who owns or controls more than half of a company's stock.
 This means they have a lot of power and influence over the company's decisions.
 On the other hand, a minority shareholder owns less than half of the company's stock and cannot control the company's management or elect directors on their own.
 There are also dummy shareholders who own stock in name only for the benefit of the true owner, and controlling shareholders who have a significant number of shares that are widely distributed among many others.